Dyson makes some of the world's best vacuum cleaners, featuring sleek innovative designs and — most importantly — very impressive suction capacity.

 There’s an additional model category sold by Dyson labeled “Outsize.”
 This is the most expensive kind of Dyson vacuum, with a price tag of $800 or more.
 Dyson’s Outsize vacuums offer a bit more suction power and a larger dust bin.
 They also include an extra battery pack, making them ideal for larger homes.

 Besides the included attachments, you’ll want to keep in mind the same factors that are important when buying any other vacuum cleaner.
-Consider its suction power, dust bin capacity and, if it’s cordless, whether the battery life is long enough to handle the size and floor type of your home.
+Consider its suction power, dust bin capacity and, if it’s cordless, whether the battery life is long enough to handle your home's size and floor type.

 • Battery.
 The battery on the latest Dyson cordless models can last around an hour per charge.
 The batteries in previous versions usually don't last quite as long.
 Basically, the older the model, the shorter its battery life, with some lasting 30 minutes or less.